taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 ###### 4.2.2 	Stimulus/Response Sequences

-The stimulus will be a user accessing the app on a new device.
-The system will respond by logging the user into their account if the user inputs their login information
+The stimulus will be a user accessing the website on any web browser.
+The system will respond by logging the user into their account if the user inputs their login information.

 ###### 4.2.3 	Functional Requirements